 \section{Error Analysis Details}

-We perform an automatic, heuristic error analysis on \textsc{Bird} (n=1534) for our best configuration (\textsc{CORE-T} with Llama-3.1-8B-Instruct as table selector and GPT-4o-mini as SQL generator) and compare against \textsc{ARM} with GPT-4o-mini.
-We report two \emph{retrieval/selection} categories and three \emph{SQL-generation} categories.
+We perform an automatic, heuristic error analysis on \textsc{Bird} (n=1534) for one example configuration (\textsc{CORE-T} with Llama-3.1-8B-Instruct as table selector and Llama-3.2-3B-Instruct as SQL generator) and compare against \textsc{ARM} using the same configuration.
+We report two \emph{retrieval/selection} categories and two \emph{SQL-generation} categories.
 For each category, we report \emph{counts} and the corresponding \emph{rate over all queries} (count$/1534$) in Table~\ref{tab:error-analysis-bird}.

 \paragraph{Retrieval/selection categories.} Let $T_{\text{pred}}$ be the final selected table set and $T_{\text{gold}}$ the gold tables.
 We mark: (i) \textbf{Recall issue} if $T_{\text{gold}} \nsubseteq T_{\text{pred}}$ (at least one required table is missing); (ii) \textbf{Precision issue} if $T_{\text{pred}} \setminus T_{\text{gold}} \neq \emptyset$ (any extra table is included).
 These categories are not mutually exclusive.